squarism/squarism.github.io/_posts/2015-11-13-why_a_dev_log_is_great.markdown

 on the spot sucks.
 When something sucks, it's a problem.
 Put it on the [tool sharpening list](https://devchat.tv/ruby-rogues/129-rr-sharpening-tools-with-ben-orenstein).

 So what can we do?
-It's pretty easy and I don't want to drone on about it.
-Just keep a *diary*.
-But there are some specifics that I've worked out because I've had lists of lists before.
+It's pretty easy, just keep a *diary*.
+But there are some specifics that I've worked out because I've had _Lists of Lists™_ before.
+I've learned that _Lists of Lists™_ do not work.

 I want to:

 * Keep it simple.
 * Have it be easy to use, non disruptive.
 * Actually use it.
 Something that I'm not going to hate, throw away or give up on.

 ### A Nice Setup